lanesky/kubernetes-walk-through/docs/05-deploying-EFK.md

 ## Set up the log analysis

-Next run the below command to port-forward the Kibana to local.
+Next, run the below command to port-forward the Kibana to local.

 ```
 export POD_NAME=$(kubectl get pods --namespace kube-logging -l "app=kibana" -o jsonpath="{.items[0].metadata.name}")
   kubectl --namespace kube-logging port-forward $POD_NAME 5601
 ```

-Open the web with browser for verification.
+Open the web with the browser for verification.
 The first start may take 10 minutes.

 ```
 http://localhost:5601